buiv2atwit/Individual_Project_FifaWorldCup/README.md

 ## Introduction
 The objective of this project is to practice using Jupiter Notebook.
 The World Cup 2022 is

 happening in Qarta.
-It catch an eyes of milions people in the world and I am a fan of soccer
+It catches an eye of millions people in the world and I am a fan of soccer

-so I choose this topic for my final project in Data Science Fundamental so that It satisfy my
+so, I choose this topic for my final project in Data Science Fundamental so that It satisfy my

-passion and I can improve my data analysing.
+passion and I can improve my data analyzing.

 ## Selection of data
 - Method 1